inspektore/Tricolore/README.md

-## Aurora
+## Tricolore
 ------------

-Aurora is a fat-free environment that provides flexible solutions for create and maintain an online community.
+Tricolore is a fat-free environment that provides flexible solutions for create and maintain an online community.

-### Requirements
-- PHP >= 7.1.3
-- OpenSSL PHP Extension
-- PDO PHP Extension
-- Mbstring PHP Extension
-- Tokenizer PHP Extension
-- XML PHP Extension
-- Ctype PHP Extension
-- JSON PHP Extension
-- Support for PostgreSQL, MySQL, SQLite or SQL Server
-- Composer and Command Line Interface (CLI) access
-- (optional-dev) Git
-- (optional-dev) Node.js (with NPM)

 ## Author
 **Maciej Schmidt**